amerzonmclean01-stack/index.html/README.md

                 price: 299.99,
                 image: "https://images.unsplash.com/photo-1507003211169-0a1dd7228f2d?ixlib=rb-4.0.3&auto=format&fit=crop&w=500&q=80",
                 badge: "New",
-                description: "How technology is reshaping our world and what it means for the future."
+                description: "How technology is reshaping our world and what it means for the future.",
+                icon: "fas fa-laptop"
             },
             {
                 id: 3,